laloneferrero/FrontendTestUnoSquare/README.md

 # FrontendTestUnoSquare
-Angular project tht consume Backend Test for Unosquare
+Angular project that consume Backend Test for Unosquare 1.For install: run npm i
+2. For run: ng serve